resolve109/study-aws-sa/aws-study-guide.md

   - This approach aligns with security best practices by ensuring users have only the permissions necessary for their job functions
   - More effective for departmental permission management than using SCPs or permissions boundaries
   - IAM roles are intended for delegation scenarios, not for direct attachment to IAM groups
-  - For cross-account or service-based permissions, roles are more appropriate than group-based policies
+  - For cross-account or service-based permissions, roles are more appropriate than group-based polici- **Identity-Based Policies**:
+  - Can be attached to:
+    - IAM roles
+    - IAM groups
+  - Cannot be directly attached to:
+    - AWS Organizations (which use Service Control Policies instead)
+    - Amazon ECS resources (which use IAM roles for tasks)
+    - Amazon EC2 resources (which use instance profiles/roles)
+  - Understanding proper policy attachment points helps ensure effective permission management
+  - Following this guidance helps maintain proper security boundaries between service roles es
 - **Identity-Based Policies**:
   - Can be attached to:
     - IAM roles